-- Neglect We will consider whether the issue appears to have had a low level of attention and investment to date and whether any action is planned in the near future. - Added Value We will focus on issues where we can make the biggest difference, as well as considering the strategic fit of the issue with our purpose, and whether similar action is being taken or could be taken by another scrutiny body or regulator. - 5.4 Where we decide that a matter of concern is not a priority for investigation, we may continue to monitor the issue and gather or assess data and evidence about compliance and effectiveness, so that we can reconsider our decision at a later date.
+- Neglect We will consider whether the issue appears to have had a low level of attention and investment to date and whether any action is planned in the near future. - Added Value We will focus on issues where we can make the biggest difference, as well as considering the strategic fit of the issue with our purpose, and whether similar action is being taken or could be taken by another scrutiny body or regulator. - of concern is not a priority for investigation, we may continue to monitor the issue and gather or assess data and evidence about compliance and effectiveness, so that we can reconsider our decision at a later date.
 Any parties who have been involved in our consideration of a matter